Score (SN44) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Score Historical Price

-According to the latest data gathered on Score live price page, the current price of Score is 10.88USD.
-The circulating supply of Score(SN44) is 1.25M SN44 , giving it a market capitalization of $13.61M.
+According to the latest data gathered on Score live price page, the current price of Score is 10.68USD.
+The circulating supply of Score(SN44) is 1.25M SN44 , giving it a market capitalization of $13.34M.

 - 30 Days0.00%$ --$ 13.5289$ 9.7578